-When not in classes, students have lots of fun participating in recreational activities.
-Living, dining and learning together, students have ample opportunity to get to know each other and develop lasting friendships.
+When not in classes, campers have fun participating in recreational activities.
+Living, dining and learning together, campers have ample opportunity to get to know each other and develop lasting friendships.
 Sample activities include:

 - Ice-breaker games on the first night to help everyone get acquainted

 - Movies in Nevins Theater